e271828e/Flight.jl/prototypes/kernel/README.md

   samples, where a spurious tick would have added the mid-frame value.
   Discrete cells ZOH-hold through the trials for the increment-3 reason: the interior sweep the trials run has no discrete entries to gate.
+- **The integration method is a deployment binding, and nothing outside its own struct knows which one ran.** `method = Heun` swaps the backend with the loop, the localization machinery and every model unchanged, and the convergence orders fitted through that one surface — 4 and 2 against the same matrix-exponential reference — pin each backend as itself, where a shared loose tolerance would let a mislabeled one hide.
+The dense-output obligation rides the seam too: a localized stamp under Heun lands at the discrete solution's O(h²) through the same Hermite trials, and the frame-top stamps stay bitwise, having never depended on the method.

 **The store bundle is in, and with it the *plural* in "per-eltype stores".**
 The bench that settled the representation (D-162) measured exactly one buffer;